William H. Diddel

 by Ron Kern, Golf Course Architect

-I fortunate to know Bill Diddel.
+I was very fortunate to have known Bill Diddel.
 It was because of Bill that my father, Gary, entered the profession of Golf Course Architecture.
 Bill was my father’s mentor and helped him get established by referring, to my father, his first two commissions.
 Bill and my father worked together on various projects, including rebuilding Bill’s beloved Woodland Country Club’s greens.
 Below is an article that I have written about Bill’s history.
 I can still vividly remember playing golf with Bill.
 It was always a great day when Bill would be at Woodland and I would have a chance to speak with him about the game of golf.

 William H. “Bill” Diddel, a native Hoosier, is one of America’s great golf architects, yet much of his work is relatively unknown.

 Bill was born in 1884.
 The first time he watched people playing golf was sometime before 1900 while standing on the hill in Crown Hill Cemetery where James Whitcomb Riley is buried that overlooks what was then Indianapolis Country Club (now the Woodstock Club).
 He became a very good player winning the City Amateur as a Senior in high school.
 As a freshman at Wabash College in 1905 he won the first of his five State Amateur titles.
 Over his lifetime he shot at or under his age more than any other known player in history.
 In his middle eighties Bill still occasionally scored in the seventies.

 Bill got his start designing golf courses by finishing a new course for Highland Country Club, of which he was a member, that was routed by Willie Park Jr. The first course he designed was Ulen Country Club in Lebanon, Indiana.
 He worked on over 250 courses, mostly in the Midwest.
 Many of his courses are in small towns but he always felt an obligation to promote the game to all walks of life, especially in his home state of Indiana.